-Depending on where you are working, you will live in a hostel or with one of our host families, who sometimes will also be members of staff where you work.
+During your stay, you will live with one of our host families, who sometimes will also be members of staff where you work.
 You will have the chance to spend your free time with the Projects Abroad volunteer community experiencing the sites and culture of Nepal.

 Physical Therapy internships in Nepal are available for shorter periods than 4 weeks.
 While you will be able to gain valuable medical experience on a short-term trip, we recommend staying for a longer period to allow yourself more time to get to know the local medical system, see more of a variety of conditions and procedures, and develop stronger relationships with local medical staff.

 You can read more detailed information about the aims of the project in our Nepal Medicine & Healthcare Management Plan.

 My work was to treat those children who need physical therapy.
 Most of my patients had meningitis, encephalitis or cerebral diseases.
 I tried to soothe the muscle tension and support them to stand, sit or walk.
 I treated the children and also got in touch with the parents to show them how to continue the child's treatment when they're going home.
 Read more...